theTWIXhunter/better-falix/README.md

 ## Features
 - **Enable/Disable All Features:** A master toggle to quickly enable or disable all extension features.

-**GENERAL**
-- **Hide Console Tabs:**
- Optionally hide unnecessary console tabs for a cleaner interface.
+**General**
+- **Custom Server Order:** Reorder your server list in any way you want.
+- **Navbar Hover:** Opens and closes the navbar when you hover on/off it.
-- **Replace Account Category**:
-Hides the sidebar "Account" category and adds a custom popup menu to the profile icon with quick links to Profile Settings and Logout.
+- **Replace Account Category:** Hides the sidebar "Account" category and adds a custom popup menu to the profile icon with quick links to Profile Settings and Logout.
-- **Remove SFTP info from upload**:
-Removes the SFTP info and its divider from the upload button dropdown for a cleaner UI.
-- **Remove How To Connect**:
-Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button And add back the IPwithPORT.
-- **Remove-exit-discount:**
+- **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page.
-Removes the most annoying popup ever (the exit discount modal and its backdrop) from falixnodes.net.
+- **Remove-exit-discount:** Removes the most annoying popup ever (the exit discount modal and its backdrop) from falixnodes.net.
-- **its-just paper:**
-Renames "Craftbukkit / Spigot / PaperSpigot" to "Paper" in the server type dropdown for clarity.
+- **its-just-paper:** Renames "Craftbukkit / Spigot / PaperSpigot" to "Paper" in the server type dropdown for clarity.

-- **Navbar Hover**
-Opens and closes the navbar when you hover on/off it.
+**Console**
+- **Hide Console Tabs:** Optionally hide unnecessary console tabs for a cleaner interface.
-- **replace Support Modal**
-Replaces the support modal with a cleaner one and adds a copy all button.
+- **replace Support Modal:** Replaces the support modal with a cleaner one and adds a copy all button.
-- **Server Name Button**
-Makes the server name in the navbar clickable and redirect you to the main page.
-- **upload-create-hover:**
+- **Remove How To Connect:** Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button and adds back the IPwithPORT.

+**Filemanager**
+- **Remove SFTP info from upload:** Removes the SFTP info and its divider from the upload button dropdown for a cleaner UI.
-Makes the Upload and Create buttons show their dropdowns when hovered.
+- **upload-create-hover:** Makes the Upload and Create buttons show their dropdowns when hovered.
-- **Editor Wrapper Height**
-Sets the file editor height to 600px.
+- **Editor Wrapper Height:** Sets the file editor height to 600px.
-- **Custom Server Order**
-Reorder your server list in any way you want.

-**NAVIGATION**
-- **Server Name Button:** Makes the server name in the navbar (current-server-info) clickable to go to the main page, handy for when using the mobile nav bar.
+**Navigation**
-- **Move "Backups" to Server Settings:**
-Relocate the "Backups" navigation item to the Server Settings section.
+- **Move "Backups" to Server Settings:** Relocate the "Backups" navigation item to the Server Settings section.
-- **Move "Monitoring" to Advanced:**
-Move the "Monitoring" navigation item to the Advanced section.
+- **Move "Monitoring" to Advanced:** Move the "Monitoring" navigation item to the Advanced section.
-- **Move "Logs" to Advanced:**
-Move the "Logs" navigation item to the Advanced section.
+- **Move "Logs" to Advanced:** Move the "Logs" navigation item to the Advanced section.
-- **Remove "Remote Startup" Nav Item:**
-Hide the "Remote Startup" navigation item from the sidebar.
+- **Remove "Remote Startup" Nav Item:** Hide the "Remote Startup" navigation item from the sidebar.
-- **Remove Navbar Support Links:**
-Optionally remove support-related links from the navbar.
+- **Remove Navbar Support Links:** Optionally remove support-related links from the navbar.

 ## Usage